Walter Lappert: Succession

 Walter Lappert died in 2003.
 His former wife Mary Pratt (who had remained his business partner after their divorce in 1991) and Michael (one of his sons) each inherited half of the company.
-Two companies now exist: Lappert's Hawaii, led by Mary Pratt and headquartered in Hanapepe, Kauai, Hawaii; Lappert's Ice Cream, led by Michael Lappert and headquartered in Richmond, California.
+Two companies now exist: Lappert's Hawaii, led by Mary Pratt and headquartered in Hanapepe, Kauai, Hawaii; and Lappert's Ice Cream, led by Michael Lappert and headquartered in Richmond, California.
 Lappert's Ice Cream on the US mainland still uses the original logo that features Walter Lappert's distinctive silhouette in their branding.